 Quite a few of the recipes call for eggs, but typically if you are dealing with almond flour (or some other nut or seed flour) and not coconut flour, you can use an egg substitute (like this Homemade Egg Substitute) and get pretty good results, but sometimes things vary a bit.

 In the case of this cake, using my Homemade Egg Replacer, we got almost perfect results.
-Using flax or chia egg, the cake was fairly “gooey” in the middle especially, but it still tasted great.
-In other words, my family really didn’t care what I made it with, as long as I made it.
+Using a flax egg or chia egg, the cake was fairly “gooey” in the middle especially, but it still tasted great.
+In other words, my family really didn't care what I made it with, as long as I made it.
 They did prefer the egg replacer version, but the others got gobbled up pretty quickly too in all their yummy gooeiness.

 I didn't try it with a gelatin egg, but I suspect the results would be about the same as with the flax or chia eggs.

 Regardless of what form of a binder you use — make this cake.

 In fact, make two — since they'll be gone before you know it 🙂 .

 Side note – you can easily make this into a vegan coffee cake with the subs in the recipe.

 Some of the other tempting recipes inside include: (all of these either are egg-free or should work without eggs)

 Sweet Cinnamon Roll Biscuits